I am going to be honest, I thought my dog was the only one in the world that walked and pooped at the same time.

-Would you want your scent left in one small area – or in several small areas to let others now you own the place?
+Would you want your scent left in one small area, or in several small areas to let others now you own the place?

 Some dogs might have learned this behavior as a pup.

-Maybe they were having an accident in the house and either they – or their owner would move them mid-poop to a proper pooping location.
+Maybe they were having an accident in the house and either they, or their owner would move them mid-poop to a proper pooping location.

-If this is this case – you should be able to to change that behavior with some training.
+If this is this case, you should be able to to change that behavior with some training.

 It’s Just How They Roll

-If this is the case, then just let them poo as they wish and move on with your walk.
+If this is the case, then just let them poop as they wish and move on with your walk.

 Let them be who they are and embrace their uniqueness!

 Some dogs just want to dump and go.

 Others want to dump a little and move away from the yuckiness to finish their business in a cleaner area.

 Stopping The Walking While Pooping Behavior

 From something as easy as constipation to something more extreme like a torn ligament, getting a check up is highly recommended.

-Once they see the vet and get some help you should see their pooping behavior go back to what it was!
+Once they see the vet and get some help, you should see their pooping behavior go back to what it was.

-If the dog has always done this behavior from the time you welcomed them home, it may be harder to change the behavior.
+If your dog has always done this behavior from the time you welcomed them home, it may be harder to change the behavior.

-Yes, it can be a bit annoying on a walk to have to wait every few minutes for them to relieve themselves, but in the scheme of things – unless it is a medical reason, it might be better to “let it go”.
+Yes, it can be a bit annoying on a walk to have to wait every few minutes for them to relieve themselves, but in the scheme of things unless it is a medical reason, it might be better to “let it go”.

-You may never know the real reason your pup does this behavior, but as long as you are not seeing signs of illness – there is nothing wrong with letting them enjoy a poop on the move!
+You may never know the real reason your pup does this behavior, but as long as you are not seeing signs of illness, there is nothing wrong with letting them enjoy a poop on the move.